 Even though Midland is kind of in the middle of nowhere, that doesn’t mean there’s not a lot to see and do in and around town.

 - Ready for Some Baseball?—Catch a Midland Rockhounds game.
-The Rockhounds are an AA affiliate of the Oakland A’s.
+The Rockhounds are an A.A. affiliate of the OaA’snd A’s.

 - Want Some World Class Entertainment?—Head over to the Wagner Noël Performing Arts Center for concerts, Broadway shows, or a night with the symphony.

-- Like to Learn New Things?—There’s much to discover indoors at the Museum of the Southwest and the Blakemore Planetarium or explore the outdoor beauty of the Sibley Nature Center
+- Like to Learn New ThinThere’There’s much to discover indoors at the Museum of the Southwest and the Blakemore Planetarium, or explore the outdoor beauty of the Sibley Nature Center

 No Matter Your Plans

-Whatever you decide to see or do in Midland, be careful driving to get there.
+Be careful driving to get there, whatever you decide to see or do in Midland.
 Without question, the driving environment here can pose some real traffic challenges.
-Consider taking a defensive driving course to make sure you get to your “whatever” safely.
+Consider taking a defensive driving course to make sure you get to “your wherever” safely.